Chapter II: The Cascade — What Happens When Quantum Gets Useful

 The interaction between quantum computing and artificial intelligence runs in both directions.
 AI is already being used to optimize quantum hardware: Google uses machine learning and reinforcement learning algorithms for Willow's error correction calibration.
 Quantinuum is developing "Generative Quantum AI" (GenQAI)—using quantum computers to generate training data that enhances classical AI models.

-NVIDIA's Jensen Huang, once bearish on near-term quantum computing, reversed course in 2025, stating that classical supercomputer and quantum computer hybrids "could be the future" and that it is "essential for us to connect a quantum computer directly to a GPU supercomputer."
-NVIDIA's investment in Quantinuum, PsiQuantum, and QuEra in September 2025 put capital behind that conviction.
+AI is already helping build better quantum computers.
+The reverse—quantum computers making AI better—is the bigger prize but remains unproven.
+NVIDIA is betting on the convergence—backing Quantinuum, PsiQuantum, and QuEra in a single week in September 2025.
+NVIDIA's Jensen Huang, once bearish on near-term quantum computing, reversed course at NVIDIA's GTC conference on March 20, 2025, stating that classical supercomputer and quantum computer hybrids “could be the future” and that it is “essential for us to connect a quantum computer directly to a GPU supercomputer”[5].
+NVIDIA’s investment in Quantinuum, PsiQuantum, and QuEra in September 2025 put capital behind that conviction; at GTC 2026 (March 16, 2026) Huang did not revise the timeline further, positioning quantum as a co-accelerator alongside the Blackwell/Vera Rubin data-center build-out rather than a standalone roadmap.

 Notes

-- McKinsey & Company, Quantum Technology Monitor 2025. ↩
+1. McKinsey & Company, Quantum Technology Monitor 2025.

-- Bain & Company, Technology Report 2025: quantum computing market analysis. ↩
+2. Bain & Company, Technology Report 2025: quantum computing market analysis.

-- Cerezo, M. et al., 'Cost function dependent barren plateaus in shallow parametrized quantum circuits,' Nature Communications 12, 1791 (2021). ↩
+3. Cerezo, M. et al., 'Cost function dependent barren plateaus in shallow parametrized quantum circuits,' Nature Communications 12, 1791 (2021).

-- JPMorgan Chase, quantum computing research initiatives and enterprise partnerships (2025). ↩
+4. JPMorgan Chase, quantum computing research initiatives and enterprise partnerships (2025).